 - Do as little as you can to make changes.

 Mirroring, like any social skill, can take practice.
-Luckily, you only need to spend about a day practising to become an expert!
+Luckily, you only need to spend about a day practicing to become an expert!
 If you practice this simple skill, you’ll learn very quickly how to immediately connect with anyone.
 Good luck!